Agostino Tassi

-Agostino Tassi (born Agostino Buonamici; 1578 – 1644) was an Italian landscape and seascape painter, who was convicted of raping Artemisia Gentileschi in 1612.
+Agostino Tassi (born Agostino Buonamici; bapt.
+3 August 1578 – January 1644) was an Italian landscape and seascape painter who was convicted of raping Artemisia Gentileschi in 1612.

 Because he aspired to nobility he modified the details of his early life.
 Though he was born in Perugia he claimed to have been born in Rome.
 His family name was Buonamici, but Agostino adopted the surname Tassi to give substance to his story that he was adopted by the Marchese Tassi.
 He was actually the son of a furrier named Domenico.

 Career

 Tassi may have worked for a time in Livorno, as well as in Florence.
 Among his followers or pupils in Livorno is thought to be Pietro Ciafferi.
 During his sojourn in Florence it is believed that he was made a galley slave in the Grand Duke's convict galleys for some unspecified crime.
 However, he was allowed to move about freely on the ship instead of pulling on an oar.
 More importantly, he was able to paint and draw on the galley, and was thus provided with ample material from which to execute his seascapes and images of ports, ships, and fishing scenes.

 Regarding his artistic formation, Tassi is said to have been a pupil of Paul Bril, from whom he derived some of his images of the sea.
 He later worked in Rome with Orazio Gentileschi, who painted figures, after being commissioned by Pope Paul V. During his stay, he raped Orazio's daughter, the painter Artemisia Gentileschi.

 Considered a master of perspective and a good painter of illusionistic architectural decoration, Tassi painted in several Roman palaces including the Quirinale (1611–12), the Rospigliosi and the Doria Pamphili (1637).

 In Rome, Tassi also served as the master (from April 1625) of French painter Claude Lorrain as well as Viviano Codazzi and Costanzo de Peris.
 Tassi hired Lorrain to grind his colors and to do all of the household work.

 Though better known as a painter of frescoes, Tassi also painted some canvases, which include Arrival of the Queen of Sheba before Solomon (c.
 1610) and Entry of Taddeo Barberini from the Porta del Popolo (1632).
 His depictions of night scenes had a certain influence on the Dutch Leonaert Bramer.